Is growing vegetables cheaper than buying them? - NewsBreak

 Is growing vegetables cheaper than buying them?

 “Growing a garden has the potential to reduce the amount of money spent on groceries.
-But this ‘potential’ depends on the costs involved in growing the crops, types, and amounts of vegetables grown, yields that are derived from the garden, and other factors,” according to Iowa State University .Price Chopper in Saratoga Springs closing
+But this ‘potential’ depends on the costs involved in growing the crops, types, and amounts of vegetables grown, yields that are derived from the garden, and other factors,” according to Iowa State University.

 A pack of jalapeno seeds costs $2.89 at Home Depot, which has the potential to put more money back in home growers’ pockets.
 If a grower gets 3 plants from a pack of seeds with each plant yielding 20 pods, they will have made $12.11 supposing each pod cost $.25, minus the cost of the seeds.